chirem/Chirem1/README.md

-# Chirem1
+# the Man is an Accoountant
-# the Man is Accoountant
+# He Worked in Budget and Statistic unit of the College.
-# He Worked in Budget and Statistic unit of the College
+he is a professional Accountant